Great Dane (Fawn)

 Unique facts and fascinating details

-- The fawn color is one of the oldest recognized color patterns in the breed's history.
+- The fawn color is one of the original recognized colors of the breed, dating back to the earliest standards.

 Frequently Asked Questions